 Out of Africa

-Around Christmas 1942, the IRO made preparations to transport Polish refugees to Tanganyika, Uganda and Kenya in East Africa.
+It was in the fall of 1942 when the IRO's preparations to transport Polish refugees to Tanganyika, Uganda and Kenya in East Africa came through.
 A small group of refugees would be heading to Mexico.
 Three ships, carrying approximately 5,000 people each, mostly orphans and people working with the orphans, embarked in the Persian Gulf and set sail for the Indian Ocean.

 Grandmother dove into her new job as an official orphanage worker, joining many other Polish women in overseeing thousands of misplaced children.
 But even here, Grandmother was a minority.
 While most women had lost their children to the war, somehow, hers had survived.
 As for the Polish men?
 There weren’t many on this journey.
 They were either dead or enlisted in the Polish Army.